 Example a.
 The vendor failed to perform an adequate assessment of a third-party audit used to qualify a supplier of basic components.

-Minor because: The thirdparty audit was applicable and provided objective evidence that the supplier’s quality assurance program met the requirements of 10 CFR 50, Appendix B. The applicant identified the provided adequate and prompt corrective action.
+Minor because: The third-party audit was applicable and provided objective evidence that the supplier’s quality assurance program met the requirements of 10 CFR 50, Appendix B. The applicant identified the issue and provided adequate and prompt corrective action.

 Greater-than-minor if: The third-party audit had significant open findings that call into question the supplier’s ability to provide basic components in accordance with the requirements of 10 CFR 50 Appendix B.

-Or the thirdparty audit didn’t cover the basic components or services procured from the supplier.
+Or the third-party audit didn’t cover the basic components or services procured from the supplier.

 Or the supplier’s quality assurance program did not meet the requirements of 10 CFR 50, Appendix B.